To be QP 3 accredited, blast and coat shops must demonstrate competence in several key areas:

 - Inspection and testing

-Blast and coat shops are evaluated through a series of submittals to SSPC, which describe business operations.
+Blast and coat shops are evaluated through a series of submittals to AMPP, which describe business operations.
 Then an impartial, on-site audit is performed at the contractor’s headquarters and shop locations to verify the information provided in the application submittals.

 More on-site audit information can be found in both the QP 3 Application and the Internal Audit Checklist.
-SSPC suggests that the shop perform a self-evaluation using the checklist to be sure all areas are addressed prior to an audit.
+AMPP suggests that the shop perform a self-evaluation using the checklist to be sure all areas are addressed prior to an audit.

 Each organization will continue to manage its own qualification program, auditing shops against the joint standard and using the same audit criteria.
 AISC will certify shops currently qualified as AISC Certified fabrication or manufacturing facilities.
-SSPC will certify all other paint shop facilities.
+AMPP will certify all other paint shop facilities.